Effective from 4 May 2023

 (d) understanding how the Client is using the Services;

 (e) performing data analysis (including insight, trend, optimisation and/or benchmarking analysis) on an aggregated and/or anonymous basis (Data Analysis)and sharing the results of such Data Analysis with any of Vista’s Affiliates and Vista’s Affiliates’ customers, provided that Vista complies with its confidentiality obligations under the Agreement and does not disclose any Client Data, Personal Data or Sensitive Personal Data as part of sharing the results of such Data Analysis; and

-(f) such other purposes as the Parties may agree from time to time, provided that Vista complies with its obligations under this clause 7.
+(f) such other purposes as the Parties may agree in writing from time to time, provided that Vista complies with its obligations under this clause 7.

 The Client warrants that: